Dental Implants Process

 What to expect during your tooth implant procedure

 An implant evaluation is the first step in determining if a patient is a candidate for dental implants based on his/her oral condition and health history.
 Very rarely is an individual not able to have dental implants.
-Dr. Paulson completes a thorough evaluation, discusses treatment options, may recommend further diagnostic imaging, and prepares an individualized treatment plan.
+Dr. Paulson or Dr. Ramirez completes a thorough evaluation, discusses treatment options, may recommend further diagnostic imaging, and prepares an individualized treatment plan.

 Bone grafting and Sinus Grafting